ps4star/FSE/README.md

 - Small bugfixes
 - multichoice now recognized (takes 4 arguments: x, y, multichoice ID, can B cancel?
 (0x0=yes))

+### New in 1.2
+- Major msgbox bug fix
+- /* and \*/ can now be used for multi-line comments instead of &comstart and &comend
+- showsprite and hidesprite can now take 0 arguments.
+If 0 arguments are provided, the argument will be assumed to be 0x800F.

 Tutorial: https://www.youtube.com/watch?v=fI1cGKpfEDw&feature=youtu.be